 - Economic Activity at the Site

 - Activity and Use Limitations

-After the completion of cleanup activities at the site in 1999, the Alsco Community Park was restored.
+In 1999, after the completion of cleanup activities at the site, work began to restore the Alsco Community Park.
+Restoration of the 14-acre recreational park included planting 150 trees.
 The park now includes tennis courts, baseball fields, a utility building, pedestrian paths, picnic areas, open space and parking areas.

 Activity and Use Limitations